Kishida says he is not considering COVID state of emergency for Tokyo

 "At least at this moment, the government is not considering declaring a state of emergency," he added.

+Chief Cabinet Secretary Hirokazu Matsuno also suggested the government is wary of declaring a state of emergency.

+"As it accompanies strong restrictions on private rights and has a major social and economic impact, the government should judge carefully," said Matsuno at a regular news conference, adding such a declaration is not automatic when a certain benchmark is met.

-Currently, Tokyo and 33 of the country's 47 prefectures have been placed under a quasi-state of emergency that allows local authorities to ask restaurants and bars to shorten their business hours and limit or stop the serving of alcohol.
+Currently, Tokyo and 33 areas among the country's 47 prefectures have been placed under a quasi-state of emergency that allows local authorities to ask restaurants and bars to shorten their business hours and limit or stop the serving of alcohol.

-While a state of emergency does not entail a hard lockdown seen in other countries, economic activity could be further limited as it entails tougher restrictions on commercial facilities such as department stores, shopping malls and amusement parks.
+While a state of emergency does not entail a hard lockdown as seen in other countries, economic activity could be further limited as it imposes tougher restrictions on commercial facilities such as department stores, shopping malls and amusement parks.

 Under a state of emergency, spectators may also be banned from large events such as sports games and concerts.© KYODO